FaazTechSolutions/ilyas-panda/Arco Business Requierment.md

 4.Now contract status changed to "Waiting For Delivery"

-(B).
-ACTION - DELIVERY
+# ```(B).
+ACTION - DELIVERY```

 Click on "Delivery" button, popup will open and show following TABS

-TAB 1 : PICKUP FROM LODGE
+### TAB 1 : PICKUP FROM LODGE

 Customer will pick employee directly from lodge
 No charge for customer

-TAB 2 : PICKUP FROM BRANCH
+### TAB 2 : PICKUP FROM BRANCH
-ARCO deliver the employee ARCO to Branch
+- ARCO deliver the employee ARCO to Branch
-Customer will pick employee from ARCO Branch
+- Customer will pick employee from ARCO Branch
-Customer will be charged for the delivery from Arco Lodge to Arco Branch.
+- Customer will be charged for the delivery from Arco Lodge to Arco Branch.

-TAB 3 : DELIVER TO HOME
+### TAB 3 : DELIVER TO HOME
 Employee will be delivered directly to home by ARCO.
 Customer will be charged for the employee delivery

-After choosing any tabs from the above and save the respective tabs, Delivery work flow process get started...
+***After choosing any tabs from the above and save the respective tabs, Delivery work flow process get started...

-`PER DAY CONTRACT -- Individual Sector---->Labour Movement--->Delivery Request'
+# ```PER DAY CONTRACT -- Individual Sector---->Labour Movement--->Delivery Request```

 (1).
 Contract Number : IRM000XXXX
 (2).
 Now Contract Status is "Waiting For Delivery" (A).
 Request Checkout (Workflow Stage)

-Search contract number
+### Search contract number

-Click on complete action to move to "Waiting For Checkout"
+- Click on complete action to move to "Waiting For Checkout"

-(B).
+### (B).
 Waiting for Checkout (Workflow Stage)

-Search contract number
+### Search contract number

-Go to Lodging Module and check out the employee LDG-->Labour Movement-->Labour CheckOut
+- Go to Lodging Module and check out the employee LDG-->Labour Movement-->Labour CheckOut

-(C).
+### (C).
 Labour CheckOut (Workflow)

-LDG-->Labour Movement-->Labour CheckOut
+- LDG-->Labour Movement-->Labour CheckOut
-Click on "Requested" workflow stage
+- Click on "Requested" workflow stage
-Lodging user will monitor "Labour Check Out" page Lodging user will search employee in "Request" stage and click on "Action"---->Complete Employee moved to next stage "Waiting For CheckOut" Finger print verification should be made with the device If finger print device not available, user will get the message "error - Delivery Request Not Found" Waiting For Checkout---->Action--->Complete
+- Lodging user will monitor "Labour Check Out" page
+- Lodging user will search employee in "Request" stage and click on "Action"---->Complete
+- Employee moved to next stage "Waiting For CheckOut"
+- Finger print verification should be made with the device
+- If finger print device not available, user will get the message "error - Delivery Request Not Found"
+- Waiting For Checkout---->Action--->Complete
-Employee record moved to Complete
+- Employee record moved to Complete
-Record moved from LDG module to Individual Sector
+- Record moved from LDG module to Individual Sector

-(D).By default Record moved to CSE Confirmation (Individual Sector---->Labour Movement--->Delivery Request)
+### (D).By default Record moved to CSE Confirmation (Individual Sector---->Labour Movement--->Delivery Request)

 1. Click on Action--->Complete
 (E).Next stage "Delivery To Home" will not go due to customer chosen "Pick up from lodge", so the employee record directly moved to "Customer Confirmation"